Samsung Galaxy Tab S4 is a $649 2-in-1 Android tablet for multitaskers

-Consider this the appetizer before the main course of the Galaxy Note 9 launch on Aug.
-9.

-The rumored Samsung Galaxy Tab S4 is now a reality, and much of what was leaked was correct.
-Moving up in size from the the 9.7-inch Tab S3, the S4 has a 10.5-inch WQXGA (2,560x1,600 pixels) Super AMOLED display -- 32 percent larger.
-With its narrower bezels, though, it's similar in size to its predecessor.
-Samsung paired the screen with AKG-tuned speakers -- four of them -- with Dolby Atmos sound so whatever you're watching or listening to will be as immersive as possible.
+The Samsung Galaxy Tab S4 uses Android and a little Samsung software magic to take on Apple and Microsoft.

-Like Microsoft's Surface line and Apple's iPad Pro, though, this premium Android tablet is for more than entertainment.
-Like the DeX dock and pad Samsung makes for its Galaxy phones, the Tab S4 has DeX support that changes the tablet's Android interface into a desktop-style experience.
+Like Microsoft's Surface line and Apple's iPad Pro, this premium Android tablet is for more than entertainment.
+Borrowing capabilities from the DeX dock and pad Samsung makes for its Galaxy phones, the Tab S4 has DeX support that changes the tablet's Android interface into a desktop-style experience.

 Attach the $150 Book Cover keyboard (no, it's not included) and the interface changes, letting you run multiple apps side by side and resize their windows, and even drag-and-drop content between them.
 If you're thinking a 10.5-inch screen doesn't give you much room to do that sort of work, Samsung will offer an HDMI-to-USB-C multiport adapter for a secondary display (also not included).